QuickBooks Blog

 Form W-3 reports combined employee income to the IRS and Social Security Administration.

-Employers that pay employee wages need to file Form W-2.
+Employers that pay employee wages need to file Form W-3.

-Notable dates: The due date for filing Form W-3 is Jan 31.
+note icon Notable dates: The due date for filing Form W-3 is Feb 2.

 Form W-4

-Your employees fill out Form W-4, which reports how much tax you—the employer—should withhold from their paycheck.
-Your employees may claim allowances for spouses or dependents on Form W-4.
+Your employees fill out Form W-4, which reports how much tax you the employer should withhold from their paycheck.
+Your employees will report their filing status and adjustments to their tax withholding on Form W-4.
 Employees may also instruct you to withhold more taxes from their pay if they work several jobs or if their spouse earns income, too.

 What is Form W-4 for?